jaimelub17/projects/corporate-scorecard/SCHEMA.md

   writeup (owner, definition, tests, sign-off) — see `governed_kpis/gross_margin.md` once built.
 - `fct_subscription_events` only ever has `signup`/`cancel` rows, not `renew`.
 Monthly renewals were deliberately left out — MRR is a running total of `mrr_delta`, so a renewal event would add rows without adding any information a KPI needs.
-(Corrected here after the doc had drifted from what the generator actually produces — this table used to say "signup/renew/cancel".)

 ## Build status